 Leave No Trace

-Fortunately, we have a proven, scientifically-backed way to reduce our impact.
+We need your help.
+And fortunately, we have a proven, scientifically-backed way to reduce our impact.
 The seven Leave No Trace principles are simple and effective.
 This is a distilled version of them.
-Learn more at LNT.org, or earn our respect, gratitude, and admiration by taking the free Leave No Trace 101 course.
+Learn more at LNT.org, or take the free Leave No Trace 101 course.
 It takes just 45 minutes to complete, and you’ll get a swanky, official certificate when you’re done.
-Waaaay better use of 45 minutes than just scrolling Instagram or watching more TV.
-Just sayin’.

 The 7 Leave No Trace Principles